-Atlantic City, NJ Lawyer Fights Criminal Trespass Charges in Atlantic County and Ocean County
+Atlantic City Lawyer Fights Criminal Trespass Charges in Atlantic City

 Getting charged with criminal trespassing may not seem like a big deal, but a criminal record is always a big deal.
 It can hurt, or even ruin, your chances of getting a job or housing for many years.
 If you’ve been charged with criminal trespassing, you should seek skilled legal representation without delay.
-Criminal trespassing can mean fines and jail time, but it doesn’t have to.
+Criminal trespassing at casinos in Atlantic City can mean fines and jail time, but it doesn’t have to.
 Work with an experienced criminal defense attorney to protect your freedom and your reputation.

 There are three basic types of criminal trespassing.
 These are: